scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Accessing the raw memory
 ------------------------

-In certain case, it can be useful to access the device memory directly without the layer of interpretation in the server that converts the data into a coherent value.
+In certain cases, it can be useful to access the device memory directly without the layer of interpretation in the server that converts the data into a coherent value.
 Such case could be

 - Dumping a data buffer
 - Uploading a firmware
 - Pushing a ROM image
-- etc
+- etc.

-For those cases, one can use :meth:`ScrutinyClient.read_memory<scrutiny.sdk.client.ScrutinyClient.read_memory>` and :meth:`ScrutinyClient.write_memory<scrutiny.sdk.client.ScrutinyClient.write_memory>` to access the memory
+For those cases, one can use :meth:`ScrutinyClient.read_memory<scrutiny.sdk.client.ScrutinyClient.read_memory>` and :meth:`ScrutinyClient.write_memory<scrutiny.sdk.client.ScrutinyClient.write_memory>` to access the memory.

 .. automethod:: scrutiny.sdk.client.ScrutinyClient.read_memory